Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 What Makes Afghanistan Unique?

 Afghanistan’s rugged terrain is as breathtaking as it is diverse.
 From the towering peaks of the Hindu Kush to the fertile valleys of central Afghanistan, the country is a geographical marvel.
-Rich in culture and history, Afghanistan has long been a crossroads of civilizations.
+Rich in culture and history, Afghanistan has long been a crossroads of civilisations.
 It has witnessed the influence of empires, from Alexander the Great to the Mongols, leaving an indelible mark on its identity.

 The capital city of Kabul, a bustling hub of history and modernity, stands as a testament to Afghanistan’s resilience.
 Its vibrant bazaars and historical landmarks are a window into the soul of a country that has endured decades of war.